 As one of the few options for Chinese food on the East Side, Old Thousand serves some creative interpretations of classic Chinese dishes, like brisket fried rice and scallion-pancake quesadillas.
 They’ve also got Chinese-American staples like General Tso’s Chicken and Mongolian Beef.

 Din Ho is open for takeout and delivery, so start figuring out how many meals you’re going to want to replace with their excellent roast duck or barbecued pork.
 They’ve got a wide range of menu options available, as well as dinners for three, four, and six people so you can feed the whole family.

-While we love the mouth-numbing Chong Qing Mala Chicken at Sichuan River as much as anything, the Dan Dan noodles come in at a close second.
-Even better, Sichuan River is open for takeout, so you never have to wonder what your life would be like without them.
+We love the mouth-numbing Chong Qing Mala Chicken at Sichuan River as much as anything, but the Dan Dan noodles come in at a close second.
+Fortunately, Sichuan River is currently open for takeout, so you never have to wonder what your life would be like without them.

 Lin Asian Bar’s menu of upscale Chinese food and dim sum focuses on local and seasonal products, with lots of healthy offerings, like the cabbage salad with almond vinaigrette.
 While their jumbo soup dumplings are unfortunately not available for takeout, you can order just about everything else on their menu for your own living room dim sum experience.